Yassinbesbes/Yassinbesbes/README.md

 ### Hi there 👋

-I'm Yassin Besbes, a Web Development student who excels in programming and React.
-Proficient in Agile methodology, I worked on a project that involved UI design and development.
+I'm Yassin Besbes, a Web Development student Alongside my studies, I'm involved in developing and maintaining web applications, I worked on a project that involved design and development.
 I'm eager to continue my web development journey, contribute to impactful projects, and stay updated with industry trends.